BajajSmriti/QTCreator/Readme.md

 # OpenOCRCorrect
 This is a licensed application in C++ using QTCreator.
-### Edit- Bold, unbols, superscript and subscript features added.
+### Edit- Bold, unbold, superscript and subscript features added.

 # Steps
 1. Download QTCreator- 5.15 version